Frank Podmore: Psychical research

+Podmore at first was impressed by the claims of spiritualism after attending a seance of Henry Slade, and addressed the National Association of Spiritualists in 1880.
+He gave a report on a poltergeist case Worksop which he believed to be genuine, but reassessed the case in 1896 finding it fraudulent.
+This change may have resulted from an unsympathetic review of his work by H. G. Wells, which Historian Brian Inglis suggests embarrassed Podmore and made him more sceptical, wanting to be viewed as "a detached, scientific, no-nonsense commentator on psychic affairs".

 Podmore's books, giving non-paranormal explanations from much of the psychical research that he studied, received positive reviews in science journals.
 His book Studies in Psychical Research received a positive review in the British Medical Journal which described his debunking of fraudulent mediums as scientific and came to the conclusion the "book is well worth reading, and it is agreeable reading, for the style is generally vigorous and not infrequently brilliant."

 Podmore who considered most mediums fraudulent, was open minded about the telepathic hypothesis for Leonora Piper's séances.
 However, Ivor Lloyd Tuckett had "completely undermined" this hypothesis for Mrs. Piper.
 Podmore was critical of Helena Blavatsky and her claims of Theosophy.
 He evaluated poltergeist cases and concluded they are best explained by deception and trickery.

 Rationalist author Joseph McCabe stated that despite Podmore's "highly critical faculty" he was misled in the Piper case by Richard Hodgson.
 This was based on a letter he saw in the 2nd edition Spiritualism and Oliver Lodge by Dr. Charles Arthur Mercier, from a cousin of George Pellew to Edward Clodd, alleging that Hodgson claimed that Professor Fiske from his séance with Piper was "absolutely convinced" Piper's control was the real George Pellew, but that when Pellew's brother contacted Fiske about it, he replied it was "a lie" as Piper had been "silent or entirely wrong" on all his questions.
 However, Alan Gauld, referring to this letter as published by Clodd, stated that it was "wholly unreliable", noted that Hodgson in his original report wrote that Fiske had a negative attitude, and that Hodgson himself considered the Fiske sittings to be of no evidential value.

 Podmore's text Mesmerism and Christian Science: A Short History of Mental Healing received a positive review in the British Journal of Psychiatry, which referred to it as "an excellent account of this interesting and important subject."
+His 1910 piece of mediumship, The New Spiritualism, was deeply sceptical, in which every medium tested was dismissed as a charlatan.

 Podmore defended the validity of telepathy and ghosts, the latter of which he believed to be "telepathic hallucinations."